 “Our Fleet Insiders are our community VIP exclusive members—they’re very much cult fans of Three Ships,” says Sun.
 “They’ve spent a lot of money with us, are consistently using our products, and we get a lot of insight from them on the marketing side of things including what promotions they like to see, how they like product launches to be framed, what kind of exclusive events we should do.”

 Sun noted that the brand has seen success bundling a number of products together for a discounted price because people typically don’t just buy one product at a time.
 The insight to do this came from her customer conversations, which helped her identify which products to include in the bundles.

 “The way we decide on which products to bundle is informed by customers, both in terms of us explicitly asking them their go-to products and also seeing if there’s any consistency between the 500+ members we have,” says Sun.

 “That’s how we’ve built out a lot of the bundles that we have now, such as the Defense Bundle, which is three products suited for mature skin.
 We found customers were constantly buying these products together, and they’ve explicitly told us that they work well together, so we decided to bundle it and market it as one product,” she explains.

 On the other hand, Sun attempted to implement bundles that weren’t based on customer feedback, and experienced first-hand how critical those insights were to the brand’s success.

-“For Valentine’s Day, we launched a bundle of two serums, and this was not based on customer feedback—we decided internally that we wanted to do it,” said Sun.
+“For Valentine’s Day, we launched a bundle of two serums, and this was not based on customer feedback—we decided internally that we wanted to do it,” says Sun.